SvOlli/sorbus/doc/cpu_detect.md

 0010: 97 ff e8 e8 e8 e8 e8 e8 86 ff ea 4c 1e 00 a2 00  ...........L....
 ```

+Let's start by taking a look at the last six bytes, the vectors described
-Note that the reset vector points to the interrupt vector.
-The interrupt
+above.
+The reset vector points to the last two bytes of memory, which
-vector contains code and then wraps around to $0000 (running as $0020).
-Two bytes of free memory gained.
-The bytes at $001a/$001b are spares.
-The $4C is just a precaution to prevent the reset vector from
-being executed as opcodes.
+holds the first instruction.
+The two bytes before the NMI vector ($0018)
+hold the `STX $FF` instruction that will stop the runtime environment.
+Even though the bytes for the NMI vector ($001a) shouldn't be processed,
+they contain same sane data, a NOP opcode and the opcode for JMP, this
+way using the reset vector as an address, this way restarting the code.
+This ensures that when something does go wrong, the system does not
+drift into undefined behaviour.

 Before we dive into the disassemblies, first let's explain the format
 using the first instruction run as our example.